This easy to follow tutorial will explain step by step how to convert .flac files to .mp3 files in Ubuntu Linux.

 - The status of the conversion will appear in the bottom left corner.

-- Once the conversion has completed, open the folder you specified way back in step #6 (Where to place results?) and all of your newly converted MP3s will be there waiting for you.
-That’s it – you’re done!
+- Once the conversion has completed, open the folder you specified back in step #5 (Where to place results?) and all of your newly converted MP3s will be there waiting for you.
+Now you know how to convert FLAC files to MP3 in Ubuntu!